Red Button delivery

 There are no requirements to add credits to Red Button programmes.
 If desired, please follow the same guidelines for linear delivery although Red Button programme credits are not squeezed.

-Independent production companies should confirm with the Red Button producer if bespoke design and branding is required.
+Independent production companies should confirm with the Red Button Editorial Manager if bespoke design and branding is required.

 If bespoke branding and graphics are required, the following assets must be supplied to the Red Button Producer three weeks before transmission: